paoloposso/crosstownbus/readme.md

-# Golang Integration Events Bus
+# CrosstownBus: a Golang Integration Event Bus

 A Go (golang) event bus that integrates with message brokers.
 Brokers supported so far: